 Generally, owners and tenants must comply with an information gathering notice or an access notice issued by a CBD accredited assessor.
 However, under certain exceptional circumstances, owners and tenants can apply for an exemption from these requirements.
 Examples include where a tenant conducts sensitive police or security operations, or cannot provide energy bills because they are a new tenant in the building and have not yet been issued a bill.

-Applications under this category must provide sufficient justification and are considered on a case-by-case basis by the Department of Industry, Innovation and Science.
+Applications under this category must provide sufficient justification and are considered on a case-by-case basis by the Department of the Environment and Energy.

-Applications for exemption must be made to the Secretary of the Department of Industry, Innovation and Science.
+Applications for exemption must be made to the Secretary of the Department of the Environment and Energy.

 The CBD Program now accepts payment with a Credit card for Exemption Applications.
 Please use the form provided and email as per the instructions on the form.
 Please do not send it to the CBD team directly, it will not be accepted or processed.